kukuu/integration/data-transformation-energy-meterdigital-twin.md

 #### Transformation:

 i.
 Add a timestamp column to each record.

+ii.
 Aggregate data as necessary (e.g., by date or by meter ID).

+iii.
 Ensure consistent naming and data types.

 #### Data Storage:

-ii.
+i.
 Use pyodbc or SQLAlchemy to connect to a Windows/AZURE SQL database.

+ii.
 Write transformed data into appropriate database tables.

+iii.
 Archive live streaming readings into an archive folder every 30 days.

 #### SQL Segregation: